-Commands · Cloudflare Workers docs
+Commands

 The

-kv subcommand allows you to store application data in the Cloudflare network to be accessed from Workers, using
+kv subcommand allows you to store application data in the Cloudflare network to be accessed from Workers using Workers KV.
+KV operations are scoped to your account, so in order to use any of these commands, you:

 Getting started